huggingface/transformers/CONTRIBUTING.md

 We have added a [detailed guide and templates](https://github.com/huggingface/transformers/tree/main/templates) to help you get started with adding a new model, and we also have a more technical guide for [how to add a model to 🤗 Transformers](https://huggingface.co/docs/transformers/add_new_model).

-## Do you want to add documentation?
+## Do You Want to Add Documentation?

 We're always looking for improvements to the documentation that make it more clear and accurate.
 Please let us know how the documentation can be improved such as typos and any content that is missing, unclear or inaccurate.
 We'll be happy to make the changes or help you make a contribution if you're interested!